RobertsLab/resources/protocols/Titrator.SOP.md

 Starting the instrument

-1. 1)Turn on the Laptop next to the titrator, password: Titrator387
+1. 1)Turn on the Laptop next to the titrator,
 2. 2)Turn the titrator ON (front switch)
 3. 3)Turn the Rondolino (arm) ON (back switch)
 4. 4)Press the left blue button on top of the Rondolino arm